 We started by recreating the ScratchJr. coding blocks using large foam sheets (ours were 15" x 19").
-We purchased a bulk package for a great price at Amazing Savings but they are readily available at craft stores or on Amazon.
+We purchased a bulk package for a great price at Amazing Savings discount store, but they are readily available at craft stores or on Amazon.
 We followed the ScratchJr. color coding and cut out our foam blocks.
-Then, we used markers and construction paper to add the block symbols on our shapes.
+Then, we cut the block symbols out of foam and used a glue stick to apply it to our shapes.
+We added dry erase tape to shapes that had input boxes for numbers.
 Here is our start block:

 The default character (or sprite) and mascot for ScratchJr. is an adorable cat.
 We started our sessions by explaining to the kids that they were each going to take a turn being the ScratchJr. cat.
-We added some cat themed photo booth props to help the kids get into character.
-Then we introduced three of our foam squares - start, move forward 1, end.
+We added some cat themed props to help the kids get into character (just print and cut the props and add a straw or craft stick).
+Finally, we were ready to code.
+We introduced three of our foam squares - start, move forward 1, and end.